This post may contain affiliate links, view our disclaimer for details.

 This homemade soup is comforting, warm, and perfect for colder months.
 Here are a few reasons why we love this recipe and you will too:

-- Flavorful One-Pot Wonder: One pot, less mess, and quicker clean-up.
-This recipe uses bouillon, lots of vegetables, herbs, and a bit of white wine.
+- Flavor: Savory, herby, and super tasty.
+This recipe uses bouillon, lots of vegetables, herbs, and a bit of white wine.ย

-- Quick and Easy: This soup is ready in just about 30 minutes, making it a great option for weeknight dinners.
+- Time: This soup is ready in just about 30 minutes, making it a great option for weeknight dinners.ย

-- Family Recipe, Veganized: I’ve adapted this from my family’s recipe to give you this nostalgic yet vegan-friendly pastina pasta soup.
+Why We Love This Vegan Pastina Soup: This is one of those comforting recipes that I grew up eating.
+I’ve adapted this vegan version from my family’s recipe to give you this nostalgic yet vegan-friendly pastina pasta soup.ย

 What is Pastina